 Arm yourself with the information about the vendor laws in the area (or areas) that you intend to operate within.
 Start by checking your state licensing website, then move to city websites, and finally go to the requirements for individual counties that you’ll be working within.
 If you’re unsure of the exact department you’re looking for, go to the state or county government website and use the search function to look for “food vendor.”

 Once you’ve found the right area of the website, you need to find out about the eligibility requirements for a license from the government.
 Then, you need to find out about the process.
 Remember, all of the details may vary depending on which government entity you want to get your license through.

 Which Food Vendor License Do I Need?

 You might also have the option of a restricted food vendor license.
-These restrict sales to the certain area of town or on certain property, such as a public park or commercial area.
+These restrict sales to a certain area of town or on a certain property, such as a public park or commercial area.
 On the other hand, unrestricted licenses allow sales in all locations with no restrictions.

 Some municipalities have separate food vendor licenses for individuals and their trucks or carts.
 For example, New York City distributes a license to the vendor himself that shows a photo of the vendor and his permit number.
 But if he is using a cart, that license is a separate application process and fee that comes with a sticker to affix to the cart.

 Although the application process can vary depending on where you want to use your food vendor license, there are some universal steps across the board.
 First, you’ll need to get the application from the website of the municipality you’re hoping to operate within.
 Fill it out completely.
 It’s going to ask you for information about your business structure and the facilities you plan to sell your food out of.
 If it’s a permanent physical location, the application will ask for the address.
 If you have a mobile unit you’re using, the application will likely ask you for your proposed location schedule.